Ryanjlowe/Amazon-Pinpoint-POC/README.md

 The other type of segments are Dynamic segments.
 Dynamic segments are based on attributes that you define and can change over time.
 When you add new endpoints to Amazon Pinpoint, or if you modify or delete existing endpoints, the number of endpoints in your dynamic segment may increase or decrease.

 We will now create three new dynamic segments by applying attribute filters to the existing endpoints preloaded into the project.
 These segments will later be used in Journeys and Campaigns.

+> The Dynamic segments below are very specific to the sample endpoint data and sample Campaign and Journey use-cases.
+A better POC would be to set up Dynamic Segments that match the Use-cases identified.
+The dynamic segments below can be used as examples of how to create dynamic segments and best practices.

 #### Renewal Eligible Segment
 1. Navigate to the **My Pinpoint Project** in the [Amazon Pinpoint Console](https://console.aws.amazon.com/pinpoint/), then **Segments**.